SVA-SE/MATRIX-dashboards/docs/examples.md

 ## Disease Dashboards (SVA, Sweden)

 The National Veterinary Institute (SVA) is the largest veterinary laboratory in Sweden.
-Every day our microbiology, pathology and sequencing departments analyse a large amount of samples, which in turn produces large amount of data.
+Every day the microbiology, pathology and sequencing departments analyse a large amount of samples, which in turn produces large amount of data.
 These data need to be summarised and translated into actionable information in order to fulfil one our main missions: surveillance communication.
 We need to effectively communicate the epidemiological situation of Sweden to disease experts, as well as animal owners and the general public.

 [Surveillance of infectious diseases in animals and humans](https://www.sva.se/amnesomraden/smittlage/sjukdomsrapporter-om-sva-s-overvakning/) ("the surveillance report") is the annual report describing the surveillance activities carried out in Sweden during the year.
 The report covers surveillance for important animal diseases and zoonotic agents in humans, food, feed and animals, carried out and compiled by experts from several Swedish governmental agencies, university and private industry with surveillance mandates along the entire food chain, from farm to fork.
 The surveillance report is published by the National Veterinary Institute (SVA), in collaboration with the Swedish Board of Agriculture, the Public Health Agency and the Swedish Food Agency.